Wug-snake graphs and Markov numbers of matrix semigroups: Wug-snake graphs for CW-complexes

-Here the coefficients are realised as weights for one of the red, blue and green faces respectively (here the rest coloured faces take weight equal to 1).
-As in the case of wug-snake graphs, grey edges have the weights defined in the previous iterations.
+Here the coefficients $a$, $b$, and $c$ are realised as weights on specific red, blue, and green faces, respectively.
+The remaining coloured faces have weight $1$, while the grey edges carry weights inherited from the previous steps of the construction.